Uncertainty reduction theory: History

 The foundation of the uncertainty reduction theory stems from the information theory, originated by Claude E. Shannon and Warren Weaver.
 Shannon and Weaver suggests, when people interact initially, uncertainties exist especially when the probability for alternatives in a situation is high and the probability of them occurring is equally high.
 They assume uncertainty is reduced when the amount of alternatives is limited and/or the alternatives chosen tend to be repetitive.

 In 1975, Berger and Calabrese created uncertainty reduction theory "to explain how communication is used to reduce uncertainties between strangers engaging in their first conversation together".
 Previous researchers had approached interpersonal communication from empirical perspectives.
 Hypotheses had been derived from social psychological theories as well.
 However, the lack of focus on interpersonal communication process motivated Berger and Calabrese to form hypotheses that directly involve communication behavior.

-Further research expanded uncertainty reduction theory’s explanatory power in areas such as verbal communication, nonverbal communication, intimacy, reciprocity, and information seeking, etc. Scholars suggest that people should use “variety of sources when collecting information to reduce their uncertainty.”
-The variety sources include not only the words being said, but also the way people say.
+Further research expanded uncertainty reduction theory's explanatory power in areas such as verbal communication, nonverbal communication, intimacy, reciprocity, and information seeking, etc. Scholars suggest that people should use a "variety of sources when collecting information to reduce their uncertainty."
+The variety of sources should include the words being expressed (verbal communication) as well as the physical mannerisms coupled with those expressions (nonverbal communication).

 Brashers helped to further expand the scope of uncertainty reduction theory outside the traditional dyadic interpersonal exchange.
-Now, scholars talk about uncertainty reduction, they tend to take humanity’s discomfort with uncertainty as a basic tenant of what it means to be human, which is in grander terms.
+Now, when scholars talk about uncertainty reduction, they tend to take humanity's discomfort with uncertainty as a basic tenet of what it means to be human.